Bank of America Brokerage Account Commissions, Fees, and Minimum Deposit

 largest financial institutions in the world.
 Even more surprisingly, you might get errors when you try to

 modify your orders.
 The firm is offering good charts but terrible stock screener.
-BOA provides access to market
+BOA brokerage account provides access to market

 commentary by Standard & Poor's and Dorsey Wright & Associates (few people use it).
 Individual stock research